Calculating how to scale a SaaS business

 Faster development time

-Scalability allows deploying products without overengineering.
+SaaS scaling allows deploying products without overengineering.
 You can build SaaS solutions with essential features and limited resources, which shortens the development cycle.
 Then, as the demand grows, you can add other services and allocate more computing power.

 More potential for growth

-Adopt modular approach and microservices
+Adopt a modular approach and microservices

 Companies that follow the principles of modularity can divide their business into smaller independent units.
 You can appoint teams for units and give them autonomy to choose strategies that fit their specific functions best.